Betarena/boilerplate/.github/snippet.revision.md

 ---

 > [!NOTE]
-> How it should look like on the issue comments, when a new one is opened (👇):
+> How it should look like on the issue comments, when a new revision/issue is identified (see example below):

+> [!NOTE]
+> Issues/revisions that have been verified by an assigned team member, are to be tagged with a prefix `[X] 🟩 | [..]` for completed state show (see example below).

 ## ❗️ Revision / Issues